glftpd/hatebot/readme.txt

  install
  ------------------------
- - install all needed perl-modules - check if sqlite+tlswrap is installed and running
+ - install all needed perl-modules - check if sqlite is installed and running
- - edit the config-file, setup all ip's / ports for ircd / tlswrap
+ - edit the config-file, setup all ip's / ports for ircd
  - start the bot - setup ur sites ..